 European Union Threat Detection Standards.
-The EU has implemented regulations for all airports within the EU to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3 by September 2020.
-However, this deadline could potentially be delayed.
+The EU has implemented regulations for all airports within the EU, that use explosive detection systems, to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3.
+The deadline for compliance with this mandate was set for September 2020.
+Given the uncertainty surrounding the COVID-19 situation, the EU revised the regulations, and the date whereby airports that use explosive detection systems for hold baggage screening have to meet Standard 3 has been changed to September 2021.
+There is an ongoing discussion around whether this deadline should be further moved and whether a second deadline for previous generation explosive detection systems installed between 2011 and 2014 that need to be replaced with Standard 3 should be moved from 2022 to 2024.
 Our Security division's real time tomography (RTT) product has passed the ECAC explosive detection system Standard 3 threat detection requirement.

 Government Policies.
-Our net income could be affected by changes in U.S. or foreign government tax policies, such as the Tax Act, the implications and uncertainties of which are described elsewhere in this report.
-We attempt to manage our currency exposure in certain countries.
-The LIBOR index is expected to be discontinued by the end of calendar year 2021.
-Under our credit facility, if the LIBOR index is discontinued, the terms of our revolving credit facility allow for a replacement rate to be determined in accordance with the Agreement.
-Changes in government policies in these areas might impact our financial condition and results of operations.
+Our business, financial condition and results of operations could be affected by changes in U.S. or foreign government policies.
+For example, the LIBOR index will be discontinued by the end of calendar year 2021.
+When the LIBOR index is discontinued, the terms of our revolving credit facility allow for a replacement rate to be determined in accordance with the credit agreement.

-Results of Operations for the Three Months Ended September 30, 2018 (Q1 2019) Compared to the Three Months Ended September 30, 2019 (Q1 2020) (amounts in millions)
+Results of Operations for the Three Months Ended September 30, 2019 (Q1 2020) Compared to the Three Months Ended September 30, 2020 (Q1 2021) (amounts in millions)